Technoplatz/bi/README.md

 ### Self-service Database

-Technoplatz BI uses [MongoDB](https://www.mongodb.com/use-cases) which is an excellent choice for data-driven processes in terms of transaction support, flexible JSON schema, multi-node replication and scalability capabilities.
-The front-end allows you to manage your own database;
+BI is an excellent choice for those who want to build a new system to manage a data-driven business process.
+With professional-grade features you can easily handle critical and intense tasks without needing to be a data expert;

+- JSON based flexible structure
-- Data collections and fields
+- Unlimited data collections
-- Unique and index constraints
+- Unique, indexed and mandatory fields
+- Parent-child relations
+- Three nodes replication
-- Mandatory fields
+- Transactions support
-- Relationships between collections
+- Scalability
 - Automated backups

 ### Data Application

 It is a web-based application that contains key functions to help complete a business process end-to-end.
-Considering that every job has its own special conditions, we have added 7 features to the data application where you can handle most of your workload;
+Considering that every job has its own special conditions, it is equipped with features that offer optimal and pragmatic solutions;

+Main Features
+- Create and manage data collections
-- Data transfer from Excel files
+- Data import from files
 - Basic data operations (CRUD)
-- Shared queries
 - Actions
 - Visualization
 - Data annoucements
 - Live data connectors

-### Data Sharing

-Share data with your inner-cycle by using BI-directional methods.
+Administration
+- Collection and field management
+- Inner-cycle management
+- Action management
+- Firewall and permission management
+- Backup and restore
+- API access management

-- Data annoucements
+- Log tracking
-- Live data connectors

 ### API